pyrotek45/avon/tutorial/TUTORIAL.md

 # a=1 (named), b=2 (positional, first unused), c=3 (named), d=4 (positional, second unused)
 # Result: [1, 2, 3, 4]
 ```

+**Important:** Single-dash arguments (like `-a`, `-c`) are always treated as named function parameters, not CLI flags.
+Only double-dash arguments (like `--force`, `--root`) are CLI options.
+This means you can use any single-letter or short name for your function parameters without conflicts.

 **Best Practice:** Stick to either all named or all positional arguments for a single command invocation to avoid confusion.